-And at the start he gave another to Rio Kamichika, almost driving her to commit suicide.
+And at the beginning of the series, he gave another one to Rio Kamichika, almost driving her to commit suicide.

 This seems to be a popular tactic among demons in general in Chrono Crusade, but particularly with the Big Bad, Aion.
 Two notable examples are in the manga, when two demons corner Chrono in a dark warehouse and proceed to rattle off a list of his crimes, and in the anime with Aion's first appearance, where he lectures everyone as a supernatural fog rolls in.

-Done in Fairy Tail when Erza vs her Edolas counterpart, Knightwalker.
+Done in Fairy Tail when Erza fights her Edolas counterpart, Erza Knightwalker.
 In the final bout of their fight.
-Knightwalker argues how all their actions have been for the sake of keeping magic in their world to save it (though said magic come from live beings on Erza's world).
+Knightwalker argues how all their actions have been for the sake of keeping magic in their world in order to save it (though said magic come from the living beings from Erza's world).
 Erza counters that the two are still fighting long after their magic power had run out and that losing magic won't be the end of their world and they can still survive.
-This gets through to Knightwalker who admits defeat.
+This gets through to Knightwalker who then admits defeat.

 In Slayers NEXT, Gaav questions Amelia when she attempts to attack him.
 Amelia stops for some seconds, confused by his words, so Gaav attacks her instead and Zelgadis is badly injured when he performs a Diving Save and shields Amelia with his own body.

-In episode 37 of Mobile Suit Gundam SEED, Fllay Allster manages to get a gun on Big Bad Rau Le Creuset.
+In Episode 37 of Mobile Suit Gundam SEED, Flay Alister manages to get a gun on Big Bad Rau Le Creuset.
 Instead of disarming her, he proceeds to deliver a downright vicious Breaking Lecture that destroys her will to fight.
 To wit: